iprakhar22/Puzzle-8/README.md

 Some states may take few seconds(maybe even upto 1-2 minutes) so be patient.
 The algorithm is theorhetically exponential in time complexity asymptotics but works well for 3x3 grid in under 2 minutes.

+Use arrow keys to play the game, R to randomize the grid and S to solve it from that instance.

 **To compile :**

 macOS :